Podcast: Play in new window | Download

 - What are the pros and cons of working in-house?

 Chelsea has been practicing nursing for 10 years prior to joining the Poling team.
 She has extensive background in emergency nursing and previously worked in the busiest Level I Trauma Emergency Department in Ohio.
 Chelsea pursued additional training to obtain SANE certification and has served as a Sexual Assault Nurse Examiner in addition to her full-time position over the past 7 years.
 With a love for travel she embraced the idea of travel nursing and has now practiced as a registered nurse in several states, including the U.S. Virgin Islands.
-Chelsea prides herself in being a reliable, ethical healthcare provider advocating institutional policies, procedures
+Chelsea prides herself in being a reliable, ethical healthcare provider advocating institutional policies, procedures and quality standards of care.

-Connect with Chelsea https://www.linkedin.com/in/chelseaharrisrn/
+Connect with Chelsea at https://www.linkedin.com/in/chelseaharrisrn/